-for eigenvalues $\left|\lambda\right|\le1$ and eigenfunctions $\rho(y)$.
+for eigenvalues $\left|\lambda\right|\le1$ and eigenfunctions $\rho\left(y\right)$.
 Solving this equation requires choosing a space of functions in which to work.
-Natural choices include any of the Banach spaces, and in particular, the space of square-integrable functions.
-Particularly interesting is the space of almost-smooth functions, those having discontinuities at only a countable number of locations, but otherwise being infinitely differentiable.
-Although the discussion so far implicitly conditions one to restrict oneself to real-valued functions, and to consider only real-valued eigenvalues, this is perhaps too sharp a restriction.
-It will become clear in the following chapters that even the most basic form of $\mathcal{L}_{\beta}$ has a complex-valued spectrum.
-At any rate, it should be obvious that, whatever the choice of function space, one must have that $\rho\left(y\right)=0$ whenever $\beta<2y$.
-This turns out to be a rather harsh condition.
+Natural choices include piece-wise continuous smooth functions (piece-wise polynomial functions), any of the Banach spaces, and in particular, the space of square-integrable functions.
+In general, the spectrum will be complex-valued: eigenvalues will be complex numbers.